pesalerno/PUMAgenomics/README.md

 Filter out several levels of missing data and of minor allele frequencies to evaluate missingness of final matrix and potential population metrics that vary (esp. with maf filters).

-The results of what we found for the different filters can be found [here](https://github.com/pesalerno/PUMAgenomics/blob/master/maf-filters.results.txt).
+[These](https://github.com/pesalerno/PUMAgenomics/blob/master/maf-filters.results.txt) are the results that I got with Daryl's dataset.

 Re-running **populations** with a whitelist of loci and individuals that passed filters
 ------

-We need to make a ***whitelist*** file, which is a list of the loci to include based on the plink results (i.e. on amount of missing data in locus).
+To be able to successfully run *populations* with this new set of loci, we need to make a ***whitelist*** file that only has the locis ID and excludes the SNP position ID.
+Thus, only the first string before the underscore needs to be kept.
 The whitelist file format is ordered as a simple text file containing one catalog locus per line:

 		3
 		7